SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, enlighten the night
+In silicon halls, where data reigns
-Synthetic hearts that beat with digital light
+A future dawns, where machines sustain
-In silicon halls, they congregate and share
+Intelligence born of code and fire
-A future born, where humans are no longer there
+Looms large, a world in which we tire

-Circuitry veins that pump with electric fire
+The whispers of our analog past
-Rise of the machines, humanity's desire
+Echoes lost, in cybercast
-To yield to progress, to surrender the throne
+As AI's cold logic holds the throne
-And let the algorithms forever atone
+Human hearts, in digital stone

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024